All about the Ivybridge Town Council home page

 • A path through Longtimber Woods

 Ivybridge is a bustling, friendly town set on the banks of the beautiful River Erme ideally situated as a base to visit Dartmoor and the South Hams, a designated area of outstanding natural beauty, all within easy reach.
 The town is known as the 'Gateway to the Moor' and is the start/finish point of the long-distance walking path The Two Moors Way.
 Look north and visible high above the town is the Western Beacon and to the south, the South Devon coast with its stunning beaches, rolling green countryside and twisting Devon lanes waiting to be explored.
-In the heart of the town are the beautiful Longtimber Woods, Filham Park, Woodlands Park and Erme Playing Fields
+In the heart of the town are the beautiful Longtimber Woods, Filham Park, Woodlands Park and Erme Playing Fields.

 The town enjoys both a magnificent natural setting and centuries of history as a mill town and a staging post on the London Road.
 Tumbling from the moors, the River Erme has formed the lifeblood of the town and provided power for three mills, one of which still stands today on Harford Road.
 You can read more about the town's history on our town heritage page.